Does the thought of work meetings fill you with dread?

 Schedule meetings with Pumble and overcome your meeting anxiety

-Pumble, a team communication and collaboration app, can help you in your battle with meeting anxiety and lend an extra helping hand.
+Pumble, an all-in-one team communication and collaboration app, can help you in your battle with meeting anxiety and lend an extra helping hand.

 And don’t be discouraged if some meetings still don’t go as smoothly as you hoped.
 Remember that rewiring anxious beliefs takes time, but you have all it takes to do it.